 What is CBD?

 CBD or cannabidiol is the non-intoxicating cannabinoid found in the cannabis plant, and also the second most prominent compound found in the plant after THC, which is largely responsible for the “high” effect.
 CBD occurs naturally in the marijuana or hemp plants and has an extensive range of possible therapeutic benefits, including anti-inflammatory, anti-anxiety, pain reliever, and seizure-suppressant proprieties.
+CBD is sold in many forms, such as CBD oil, CBD flower, and CBD tinctures.

 Most hemp or cannabis strains you can find on the market today are known to contain small traces of CBD, especially in contrast with THC.
 However, since cannabidiol has captured a lot of attention lately due to its numerous therapeutic benefits, more high-CBD strains have been farmed lately.